SeyitKaanGunes/mlflow/docs/jenkins-setup.md

 ## Customisation Tips

 - **Experiment parameters** — edit the `python main.py ...` line inside the `Train Model` stage to tweak sample count, runtime, or MLflow experiment names used during CI runs.
-- **GPU / larger instances** — swap the Docker image with one that includes CUDA, or remove the Docker block entirely if you want to target a dedicated machine label.
+- **GPU / larger instances** - label the Jenkins agent that has the required hardware and update the job to target that label.
 - **Parallel agents** — wrap the stages in `when { branch "main" }` or similar if you only want the ML pipeline on selected branches, following the conditional examples in the DataCamp tutorial.

 After the job succeeds you can extend the pipeline with additional stages (testing, model evaluation, deployment) reusing the skeleton provided in the tutorial and this Jenkinsfile.